-For a top of the line, vintage looking canvas tool roll, I recommend the Burly Brand Voyager tool roll, manufactured and sold in the USA.
-It’s very durable, comes with quick release clips cleverly concealed by leather straps, and a fold over flap to keep your tools in place.
-Inside it feature 8 pockets of varying sizes and a zippered pocket.
+For a top-of-the-line, vintage-looking canvas tool roll, I recommend the Burly Brand Voyager tool roll, manufactured and sold in the USA.
+It’s very durable, comes with quick release clips cleverly concealed by leather straps, and a fold-over flap to keep your tools in place.
+Inside it features 8 pockets of varying sizes and a zippered pocket.
 The strap system that wraps it up can also be used to mount the bag to your bike’s handlebars or front forks.
-It can also be stored inside your saddle bags if you like.
+It can also be stored inside your saddlebags if you like.

 Fork Mounted Tool Bags

-If you ride a cruiser or a vintage style naked motorcycle, then it’s likely that you have room to mount a tool bag on the front forks either above or below the headlight.
+If you ride a cruiser or a vintage style naked motorcycle instead of a touring motorcycle, then it’s likely that you have room to mount a tool bag on the front forks either above or below the headlight.
 Front fork tool bags are often an expression of style and come in so many different materials and looks.

 Fork mounted tool bags are, in most cases, simple bags or pouches.
 They don’t often have an inside pocket and they don’t come with handy sleeves for every wrench and socket.
 On the upside, they are conveniently located and you don’t have to unload all your other gear to get what you need.

-One thing you need to consider when choosing a fork mounted pouch is exposure to the elements.
+One thing you need to consider when choosing a fork-mounted pouch is exposure to the elements.
 The bag will be right up front bearing the brunt of whatever the road throws at it.
-Sun, wind, road grime and rain (if you ride in the rain) will take its toll.
+Sun, wind, road grime, and rain (if you ride in the rain) will take their toll.
 Simple tool pouches are not usually waterproof, so consider that when choosing a bag.

 Fork mounted bags can also be mounted on a sissy bar or behind the passenger backrest.
 But, keep in mind how you will mount it if you’ll be carrying luggage, like a sissy bar bag, which might interfere with the tool bag.